======================================================================

 October 29, 1988.
 The final licensed release for the Master System in

 Japan was 'Bomber Raid' in 1989.
-In the same year, Sega was preparing
+That same year, Sega was preparing to

-to release the new Mega Drive, rebranded Genesis, in North America.
+release the new Mega Drive as the Sega Genesis in North America.

 Displeased with Tonka's handling of the Master System, Sega reacquired